electron/website/docs/latest/tutorial/distribution-overview.md

 ---
-title: 'Steps involved'
+title: 'Distribution Overview'
 description: 'To distribute your app with Electron, you need to package and rebrand it.
 To do this, you can either use specialized tooling or manual approaches.'
-slug: distribution
+slug: distribution-overview
 hide_title: false
 ---